mfkiwl/openCologne-PCIE/README.md

 ### Acknowledgements

-We are thankful to **NLnet Foundation** for their sponsorship of this development activity.
+We are thankful to **NLnet Foundation** for unreserved sponsorship of this development activity.

 <p align="center">
    <img src="https://github.com/chili-chips-ba/openeye/assets/67533663/18e7db5c-8c52-406b-a58e-8860caa327c2">
    <img width="115" alt="NGI-Entrust-Logo" src="https://github.com/chili-chips-ba/openeye-CamSI/assets/67533663/013684f5-d530-42ab-807d-b4afd34c1522">
 </p>

-The **wyvernSemi**'s wisdom and contribution mean a world of difference -- Thank you, we are honored to have you on the project.
+The **wyvernSemi**'s wisdom and contribution mean a world of difference -- Thank you, we are honored to have you on the project!

 <p align="center">
    <img width="115" alt="wyvernSemi-Logo" src="https://github.com/user-attachments/assets/94858fce-081a-43b4-a593-d7d79ef38e13">